GEORGIA TECH TITLE IX RESOURCES

 Sexual Discrimination, Harassment or Violence – Victim Rights:

-General Overview of a Student Title IX Investigation:
+General Overview of a Student Sexual Misconduct Investigation:

 An investigation typically begins with a claim or complaint.
-The person reporting the claim is referred to as the Claimant or Complainant.
-This may or may not be the victim in the case.
-If it is not the victim, an attempt is made to speak with the victim, in addition to the claimant.
+If the person making the report is not the victim, an attempt is made to speak with the victim, to determine if the victim wishes to pursue an investigation and whether an investigation is appropriate.

-During the meeting with the claimant and/or victim, information about the incident, including the name of the respondent (accused), is collected.
-Accommodations and interim measures are also discussed with the claimant and/or victim, to determine if immediate adjustments are needed.
-Examples of accommodations and/or interim measures include:
+During the meeting with the victim, information about the incident, including the name of the respondent (accused), is collected.
+Support services and interim measures are also discussed with the victim, to determine if immediate adjustments are needed.
+Examples of support services and/or interim measures include:

 No contact order, alternative housing arrangements (if a student lives on campus), alternative work location or hours, class/testing changes or reassignment of duties.

-An investigator is assigned and interviews are set up with potential witnesses, including the claimant and respondent.
+An investigator is assigned and interviews are set up with potential witnesses, including the complainant/victim and respondent/accused.
 In appropriate cases, the Institute may retain the services of an outside investigator to conduct the investigation and interviews.
 The parties will be notified before an outside investigator contacts them.

 Based on what is discovered in the first round of interviews, next steps may vary.
 A second round of interviews may occur based on new information discovered in round one of the interviews.

-General Overview of a Student Title IX Investigation (cont’d):
+General Overview of a Student Sexual Misconduct Investigation (cont’d):

 Once the investigation is complete, the investigator will confer with the Title IX Coordinator regarding the investigation's findings.

 In some cases, the Institute's legal counsel may also provide input.
-Once the investigator's report is final, the respondent and claimant are notified of the findings in separate meetings.
+Once the investigator's report is final, the respondent and claimant are notified of the findings.

-If probable cause exists to believe that a policy violation may have occurred, the allegations are forwarded to the Office of Student Integrity.
-A Sexual Misconduct Hearing Panel, whose members are thoroughly trained in the conduct of hearings and the Institute's obligations under Title IX, will hear evidence, make a determination as to the respondent's responsibility and, if applicable, impose appropriate sanctions.
+Following investigation, cases involving accused students are referred to the Office of Student Integrity for a hearing, if the matter is not otherwise resolved.
+A sexual misconduct hearing hanel, whose members are trained in the conduct of hearings and applicable policies and laws, will hear evidence, make a determination as to the respondent's responsibility and, if applicable, impose appropriate sanctions.

 The Office of Student Integrity may periodically follow up with the parties to address any ongoing concerns.

-If this handout does not answer questions you may have about the Title IX investigation process, please contact the Office of the Title IX Coordinator at 404-385-5583.
+If this handout does not answer questions you may have about the sexual misconduct investigation process, please contact the Office of the Title IX Coordinator at 404-385-5583.

 Under no circumstances will retaliation be tolerated.
 If retaliation should happen, you are encouraged to report it to the Office of the Title IX Coordinator immediately.